quasar-team/CanModule/Documentation/sphinx-source/running.rst

 =======

-The proper kernel modules, drivers and libraries for the vendors used through CanModule have to be present during runtime.
-Please also refer to `Status`_ for an overview over runtime conditions (april 2019).
+The proper kernel modules, drivers and libraries for the vendors used through CanModule have to be present during runtime obviously.
+You will need the `CanModuleVendorLibs`_ .

 general dependencies
 --------------------
 * CanModule.dll/.so
 * LogIt (cloned from github during cmake)
-* boost 1.64.0
+* boost 1.73.0 or similar (depending on your build)
 * xerces 3.2 (xerces-c_3_2D.dll)

 Anagate